 - Adopt a three-point grip – Climbing ladders can be dangerous, so always ensure that you’ve got three points of grip when you’re climbing your scaffolding.
-That can be two feet and one hand or two hands and one foot, but three points of grip is absolutely vital.
+That can be two feet and one hand or two hands and one foot, but three points of grip are absolutely vital.

-- Invest in the right footwear – It should go without saying, but climbing on top of scaffolding without the right footwear is exceptionally foolish.
+- Invest in the right footwear – It should go without saying but climbing on top of scaffolding without the right footwear is exceptionally foolish.
 Strong, sturdy safety boots are required when working, to ensure proper footing and, therefore, great safety.

 - Always wear a safety helmet – Never be without a safety helmet when using a scaffold tower.
 Ensuring the correct procedures and health & safety requirements are adhered to is vital but accidents can always happen, a safety helmet can help to reduce any injury.

-- Organise your tools carefully – Keeping tools in the floor next to you might be convenient, but it can also be extremely dangerous should you trip on them or accidentally knock them off.
+- Organise your tools carefully – Keeping tools on the floor next to you might be convenient, but it can also be extremely dangerous should you trip on them or accidentally knock them off.
 That’s why we recommend either investing in a dedicated tool tray, to keep your tools within arm’s reach but away from your feet.

-- Replace old scaffold tower – The longer scaffold tower is in use, the higher the chance that your scaffolding will fail.
+- Replace old scaffold tower – The longer the scaffold tower is in use, the higher the chance that your scaffolding will fail.
 We’ve seen everything from cracked steel to cupped base plates fundamentally compromise the safety of your scaffolding.
 That goes for both professional and domestic scaffold towers so don’t hesitate if you need to buy a replacement.
 See our fantastic range of scaffold towers professional scaffold towers.